 Move On FareShare Employability Project (MOFVEP)

-Move On receives funding from the Big Lottery Fund to deliver our FareShare Volunteering Employability Project (MOFVEP).
-This helps highly vulnerable young people from Glasgow to make the difficult transition from the care system or homelessness to a stable, adult life.
+Move On’s FareShare Volunteering Employability Project (MOFVEP) helps highly vulnerable young people from Glasgow to make the difficult transition from the care system or homelessness to a stable, adult life.

 Our unique programme provides intensive personal support and extensive, well-structured voluntary work experience in a live warehouse environment, offering positive outcomes for 200 vulnerable young people over a five year period.